Welcome to Taihape

 How about the famous Mokai Gravity Canyon for a thrilling bungy jump, bridge swing, flying fox ride or a gentle chairlift - they should see ya right.
 Or perhaps youíd enjoy some rafting?
 A trip out with River Valley will enliven your spirit or for the family fun rafting join the crew at Mangaweka Adventure Co.

 For the quiet nature loving types thereís plenty of trout fishing to be done at Green Trout Guiding and Tarata Fishaways.
+And, in the last weekend of January come to the only A & P Show still running in the Rangitikei - "it's great seeing rural and urban coming together for the day."

 You could get your walking shoes on explore some of the stunning walking tracks in the area - youíll witness some of New Zealandís best scenery.